Raffaello/br-archive/README.md

 > - On POSIX shells, the shell may expand patterns; quote them to let BRa expand: `bra '*.br?'`.
 > - Recursive `**` and character classes like `[]` are not supported.
 > - Examples: `*.txt`, `image_??.png`
+> - Directory inputs expand to `dir/*`; empty directories are intentionally not archived